a tour guide is giving a tour of the Homestead parlor. Everyone in the photo is wearing a K95 mask.

 • The first floor of the Homestead includes the Tour Center, parlors, and library.
 Emily Dickinson’s bedroom is accessed by a fifteen-step staircase with double railings.

-• Modern chairs are provided in each room for visitor comfort.
+• Chairs are provided in each room for visitor comfort.

 Sign Language Interpretation